Published:

 8. Split payments with Payrexx for Swiss marketplaces

-Payrexx offers an integrated marketplace payment solution that covers split payments, automatic KYC onboarding for merchants and payouts to sub-merchants from a single source.
-The platform supports TWINT, PostFinance, credit cards, QR-bills and other Swiss payment methods.
-Through the Payrexx Platform API, marketplace operators can configure split rules, commissions and payout cycles individually – without having to hold customer funds themselves or apply for their own licence.
-As a regulated Swiss PSP, Payrexx handles compliance obligations, so SMEs can focus on building their marketplace.
+Via the Payrexx Platform API, marketplace operators can configure split rules, commissions, and payout cycles individually – without having to hold customer funds themselves or apply for their own licence.
+As a regulated Swiss PSP, Payrexx handles compliance obligations, allowing SMEs to focus on building their marketplace.

 FAQ: Split Payments for Swiss Marketplaces